RS-Credentive/fpki-policy-tokenizer/converted_markdown/FCPCACPv1.19.md

 The CPS shall identify the method for the assignment of subject names.
 Directory information trees may be assigned to a single CA, or shared between CAs.
 Where multiple CAs share a single directory information tree, the FPKIPA shall review and approve the method for assignment of subject names.

+Practice Note: For distinguished names, name uniqueness is enforced for the entire name rather than a particular attribute (e.g., the common name).

 ### Recognition, Authentication, and Role of Trademarks

 CAs operating under this policy shall not issue a certificate knowing that it infringes the trademark of another.
 The FPKIPA shall resolve disputes involving names and trademarks.